Ali-Noghabi/simple-API-swagger-docker/README.md

 - **Port Conflicts**: Check with `netstat -tuln | grep -E '5000|5001'` and update `docker-compose.yml`.
 - **Swagger UI Failure**: Ensure `http://localhost:5000/static/swagger.yml` is accessible.

-## License
-MIT License (create a `LICENSE` file if needed).

-This project is a simple starting point for building and documenting APIs with Docker.
-Extend it by customizing `src/app.py` and `static/swagger.yml` for your needs!